badlydrawnrob/elm-playground/elm-in-action/README.md

 > Whereas it’s normal for setFilters to return Cmd msg, it would be bizarre for activityChanges to return Sub msg.
 After all, a Cmd msg is a command that has an effect but never sends a message to update—but sub- scriptions do not run effects.
 Their whole purpose is to send messages to update.
 Subscribing to a Sub msg would be like listening to a disconnected phone line: not terribly practical.

+## Chapter 06

+> I'll probably have to re-read this chapter — not sure it's a good idea to try and commit them to Anki cards.

 -----